 Office for Students (OfS) registration

-The impact assessed in the student entrants model is solely of former designated APs registered as Approved (fee cap) as of 11th January 2021.
+The student entrants model includes the impact of former designated APs registered as Approved (fee cap) as of 13th June 2022.
 This means that any former designated APs that have since registered, or are yet to register, as Approved (fee cap) have not been included.
 The forecast does not include students of non-designated APs registered as Approved (fee cap) as very little is known about the number of students at these providers.
 Therefore, this is not the total potential impact of entrants to Approved (fee cap) providers.

-To estimate these entrants, the model relies on the OfS register (as of 11th January 2021) and matches Approved (fee cap) providers to HESA’s AP Student Record 2019/20 to calculate a baseline number of England-domiciled full-time undergraduate student entrants.
+To estimate these entrants, the model relies on the OfS register (as of 13th June 2022) and matches Approved (fee cap) providers to HESA’s AP Student Record 2020/21 to calculate a baseline number of England-domiciled full-time undergraduate student entrants.
 Forecast student entrant growth rates are then applied to the baseline to forecast these entrants.
 It is therefore assumed that entrants to these providers will grow at the same rate to HEIs.
-However, as the number of entrants to these providers remains much smaller than HEIs, this assumption is believed to have little impact on the total growth in student entrants.
+As the number of entrants to these providers remains much smaller than HEIs, this assumption is believed to have little impact on the total growth in student entrants.

 Budget 2020 policy: 50,000 nurses